 Check out what some of our former students had to say about their experience being in the ISE program at Lehigh.

 From what initially sparked their interest in ISE to what they have learned, from internships to career opportunities, these student testimonials provide a glimpse into the variety of opportunities one can find as an ISE student at Lehigh.

-If you are planning on taking a tour of Lehigh during the academic school year, and would like to meet some ISE department faculty, staff and students, then please contact Communications Specialist, Amanda Fabrizio at Amanda.Fabrizio@lehigh.edu or at 610-758-2986 to schedule a visit.
+If you are planning on taking a tour of Lehigh during the academic school year, and would like to meet some ISE department faculty, staff and students, then please contact Communications Specialist, Abby Barlok at aeb213-at-lehigh-dot-edu or at 610-758-2986 to schedule a visit.

 Daniela Caro ’08, ’09G